KodrAus/rust-ioc/README.md

 This is where things start to get interesting.
 Borrowed dependencies use a special container that implements `ScopedContainer`.
 The `ScopedContainer` has a `TypeMap` of dependencies so it can hand out borrowed references to them.

 All dependencies borrowed for the lifetime of a scope will point to the same instance.
-For mutable dependencies, something like `Rc<RefCell>` is probably the best bet.
-I'm not sure how successful I'll be at building `&mut` dependencies.

 ## Performance

 Everything is static dispatch so optimisations abound.
 Injecting `O<T>` is a _zero-cost abstraction_.
-For borrowed or scoped dependencies, the cost is in hashing.
+For borrowed or scoped dependencies, the cost is in hashing and ref counting.

 I forget this every time so am listing the steps I'm using for benchmarking: